-- Place the mixture into the microwave again.
+- Place the mixture in the microwave again.
 Heat it on high for another 20 seconds.

 - Remove the bowl and do a final mixing.
-The consistency should be a bit more runny during this stage because of the second heating.
+The consistency should be a bit runnier during this stage because of the second heating.

 - Put your liquid chapstick mixture into small cylinder containers – which resemble a familiar lipstick case shape.

-- Stick the containers into the fridge and let them cool off for about an hour.
+- Stick the containers in the fridge and let them cool off for about an hour.

 - Take out the containers and apply your homemade chapstick to your lips.

 Look back at number 5 in the mixing procedure.
 This is the stage where you can add a number of different ingredients to customize your lip balm to your own personal preference.

 Here are some great natural ingredients to add to the mixture at this point in the chapstick creation process:

 Pick up some Vitamin E capsules from your local pharmacy.
 You can use a needle to drain the vitamin fluid from a couple small capsules to mix with the Vaseline.
 Vitamin E is a powerful antioxidant and can fade scars while healing skin tissue.
 Be careful not to use too much since it can irritate your lips if you overdo it.
 Start with a single capsule mix first to test it out.